 Consolidating your loans and credit cards can definitely improve your credit rating—but you have to be careful.

 You know you need to be careful about taking on too many loans but it already happened and now you’re not sure what to do.
 You’re wondering if there’s anything you can do to fix your debt problems and improve your credit score.
-You don’t want to start missing payments and end up with bad credit or turning to payday loans and no credit check loans.
+You don’t want to start missing payments and end up with bad credit.

 You might have heard of debt consolidation, and you’re wondering if consolidating your loans and credit cards helps your credit score.
 You might even have found this article while searching online for an answer to that very question!